zemian/learn-java/ant-starter/my-ant-tasks/readme.txt

 - Ant 1.7.* works with JDK 1.3 and higher
 - Ant 1.6.* works with JDK 1.2 and higher
 - Ant 1.2 to Ant 1.5.* work with JDK 1.1 and higher

+NOTE: Ant 1.10 requires to be compile to target JDK 17 or lower.

 ## How to debug Ant